hapax/hapax.github.io/assets/j5test.md

 ---
-title: Gube Blodger Metaplanning Widget
+title: Gube Blodger Harmonic Metaplanning
 layout: plain
 ---

 <div id="sketch-holder"></div>

-Hello
+Tickle the delicate gube blodgers, and listen to their sorrowful song.
+Then you may begin the Metaplanning.

 <html>
 <head>